JonathanGrossman/python_basics/12_lists.md

 >>> '['First', [2.1, 2.2, 2.3], 'Third', 'Fourth', 'Fifth']'
 ```

-To insert a list as individual elements in a specific location in the list use a range of index positions that start and end at the same index position.
+To insert a list as individual elements in a specific location in the list, use a range of index positions that start and end at the same index position.

 ```python
 # define variable